Chikoumi/OctoberCMS-folio-theme/README.md

 This is a one page portfolio website with about, gallery and contact form.
 ## Information :
+#### Live Edtion :

+This theme is using [Editable](https://octobercms.com/plugin/rainlab-editable), to generate an edit content on live.

+#### Gallery
-Use it with RJ GALLERY and modify end of raviraj/rjgallery/components/gallery/default.htm wtih :
+Use it with [RJ GALLERY](https://octobercms.com/plugin/raviraj-rjgallery) and modify end of raviraj/rjgallery/components/gallery/default.htm wtih :

 ```html